Colburn Village Hall | Colburn Lane | Colburn

 Jagannath Sharma- Jag

 Prior to been a Colburn Councillor Jag was a councillor for Scotton, he became a Councillor for Colburn in January 2013.
-He was Deputy Mayor 2014/15 .
+He was Mayor in 2019/ 20 & Deputy Mayor 2014/15 .
 Originally from Nepal, Jag studied and worked in Australia and Nepal prior to moving to the UK in 2001 where he was employed by NHS.
 Jag holds a PhD degree in musculoskeletal injury management and is a lead researcher for musculoskeletal injury management at Infantry training Centre, having published many research papers and presented them at conferences.
 Currently, He works at the Infantry Training Centre Catterick as a superintendent in rehabilitation department and also a reservist RAMC army officer.
 During his career, he has experienced life and work in various countries all of which has enabled him to understand and represent a diverse range of people.
 Jag is proud of his key strengths: Integrity, commitment and hard work.
 Family and friends have encouraged him to sacrifice time and resources for the benefit of our community selflessly.
 Being in Catterick since 2003 has allowed him to not only make this area his home but also to feel part of the community, because without a community there is no home.
 He is proactively involved in community work, as Integration and community cohesion can only be successful if it is built upon the foundations of regular community work and understanding of other cultures.
 Jag believes in people first and will always do his best to support local people.
 He is also adviser of BGNC, Parbat Welfare Society and Chairman Himalayan-Dales Multicultural Hub.

 Jag believes in people first and will always do his best to support local people and